 - Our purpose, to improve the safety and wellbeing of people, places and communities in Scotland and our vision, which is sustained excellence in service and protection. - The current demands on policing in terms of crimes, incidents and internal demand created as a result of our processes and structures. - How Scotland will continue to evolve to 2026 and what the implications are for policing.
 The key conclusion is that demand for our services will grow and we will need to be more agile and flexible to respond to threat, risk and harm in public, private and virtual spaces. - Our commitment to maintaining legitimacy and remaining relevant to changing needs.

 We endeavour to meet communities' needs and expectations.
-This is a key focus moving forward and we understand that these can only be met by effective integration into community and partner networks. - Our whole workforce.
-We are a people driven organisation, and have taken into account our workforce's views and futures through clear communication, engagement and workforce surveys.
+This is a key focus moving forward and we understand that these can only be met by effective integration into community and partner networks. - organisation, and have taken into account our workforce's views and futures through clear communication, engagement and workforce surveys.
+Their experience, ideas and positive engagement will be crucial to the success of the Strategy.
+We value our workforce and are committed to investing in their development and wellbeing.
 Our personnel are motivated by a strong desire to serve their communities and as an organisation we need to make sure that we look afresh at how we can motivate, enable, develop, empower and reward our people.